algorandfoundation/xGov/Proposals/xgov-26.md

 After the second participant signs their transaction and both escrows are filled with all the assets, an NFT named **ASA Stats Offer #xy** is created.
 Its total supply is always 2 and each offer's participant gets one of those.
 The NFT's URL field leads to a newly created IPFS containing the offer in JSON and PDF formats, with recorded offer assets.

 Besides the regular blockchain fees for the escrow creation and atomic transfers, the cost to create an offer comes down to NFT minting cost.
-Here are the suggested prices in ASA Stats Token (ASASTATS; ID 393537671) as of June 2023:
+Here are the suggested prices in ASA Stats Token (ASASTATS; ID 393537671; 100 ASASTATS can be purchased for about 0.035 ALGO on the open market) as of June 2023:

-100 ASASTATS - for all offers to up to 10 ALGO in total 100-200 ASASTATS - for the offers from 10 to 100 ALGO in total 200-250 ASASTATS - for the offers from 100 to 1,000 ALGO in total 250-300 ASASTATS - for the offers from 1,000 to 10,000 ALGO in total 300-350 ASASTATS - for the offers from 10,000 to 100,000 ALGO in total 350-500 ASASTATS - for the offers from 100,000 to 1,000,000 ALGO in total 500-1000 ASASTATS - for the offers from 1,000,000 to 1,000,000,000 ALGO in total
+100 ASASTATS - for all offers to up to 10 ALGO in total
+100-200 ASASTATS - for the offers from 10 to 100 ALGO in total
+200-250 ASASTATS - for the offers from 100 to 1,000 ALGO in total
+250-300 ASASTATS - for the offers from 1,000 to 10,000 ALGO in total
+300-350 ASASTATS - for the offers from 10,000 to 100,000 ALGO in total
+350-500 ASASTATS - for the offers from 100,000 to 1,000,000 ALGO in total
+500-1000 ASASTATS - for the offers from 1,000,000 to 1,000,000,000 ALGO in total

 The needed ASASTATS is collected from the offer creator's account if that's possible, and eventually from the other participant.
 If the required amount in ASASTATS can't be collected, then a swap transaction would be added in the first atomic group to buy 500 ASASTATS (or more if it is one of high costs offers) on some AMM on behalf of the offer creator.